 Common uses of the CNC Machining Center are discussed and implemented.
 Canned cycles for pocketing, hole manufacturing, threading, cutter compensation, and other standard controller features will be utilized.
 Students will learn to use loops, multiple work offset programming techniques, subroutines, and subprograms to shorten and simplify programs.
 All these programming approaches will be performed on 3 axis and 4 axis machining centers.
 Students will also learn advanced techniques for making programs run more efficiently.

-MACH241 CAD/CAM for the CNC Turning Center Credits: 5
+MCH237 CAD/CAM CNC Turning Center Credits: 5 Co-requisites: MCH233

-Co-requisites: MACH218

 Prerequisites: Completion of 1st Year